Drewbadour/Xone-OSX/README.md

  - Recognize controller as GCController
  - Change controller input to keyboard input (setting) so as to support unsupported games
  - Compatibility with games not using Steamworks API
- - Wireless implementation is probably unlikely, since Microsoft uses a proprietary wireless implementation for the controller
+ - Wireless will work with the future release of the controller dongle.

 ## Developer Notes